 H. Christopher Luce (1992) directed the foundation’s Program in Public Policy and the Environment until its conclusion in 2007.
 A graduate of Yale University, he studied also in the Department of Far East Asian Studies of Harvard University.
 He is an award-winning photojournalist and underwater photographer, and worked for Time magazine and the Nashville Tennessean.
 He has curated exhibitions in Chinese and Japanese art and American photography.
 Fluent in Mandarin Chinese, he collects Asian painting and calligraphy, and lectures widely on the subject.
 He has served on boards of the Yale University Art Gallery, the College of Wooster, the Freer/Sackler Galleries of Art at the Smithsonian, and the Yale Environmental Leadership Council, and formerly chaired the board of China Institute in America.

 George Rupp (2009) has served as president and CEO of the International Rescue Committee, as president of Columbia University, as president of Rice University, and at Harvard University as the John Lord O’Brian Professor of Divinity and Dean of the Divinity School.
 He serves as chair of the International Baccalaureate Organization and is a board member of the Institute of International Education and the Josiah Macy Foundation.
 Dr. Rupp has studied and conducted research for extended periods in both Europe and Asia, and holds degrees from Princeton University (A.B.), Yale Divinity School (B.D.) and Harvard University (Ph.D.).
-He is the author of numerous articles and books, including Beyond Individualism: The Challenge of Inclusive Communities (2015).
+He is the author of numerous articles and books, including most recently Beyond Individualism: The Challenge of Inclusive Communities (2015) and The Heart of Community: A Family Journey (2020).

-Pauline Yu (2016) became president of the American Council of Learned Societies in July 2003, having served as dean of humanities in the College of Letters and Science at the University of California, Los Angeles and professor of East Asian languages and cultures from 1994 to 2003.
-Prior to that appointment, she was founding chair of the Department of East Asian Languages and Literatures at the University of California, Irvine (1989 to 1994) and on the faculty of Columbia University (1985 to 1989) and the University of Minnesota (1976 to 1985).
-She received her B.A. in history and literature from Harvard University and her M.A. and Ph.D. in comparative literature from Stanford University.
-A fellow of the American Academy of Arts and Sciences and an elected member of the American Philosophical Society and Committee of 100, she is on the Academy’s national Commission on Language Learning.
-In addition, she is a trustee of the American Academy in Berlin and the National Humanities Center, and a member of the Scholars’ Council of the Library of Congress, the Governing Board of the Heyman Center for the Humanities at Columbia University, and the Board of Governors of the Hong Kong-America Center.
+Pauline Yu (2016) served as president from 2003 to 2019 of the American Council of Learned Societies, a non-profit federation of 75 scholarly organizations that has been the preeminent representative of American scholarship in the humanities and humanistic social sciences since 1919.
+She was previously dean of humanities at the University of California, Los Angeles from 1994 to 2003, founding chair of the Department of East Asian Languages and Literatures at the University of California, Irvine (1989 to 1994), and professor at Columbia University (1985 to 1989) and the University of Minnesota (1976 to 1985).
+She received her B.A. in history and literature from Harvard University, her M.A. and Ph.D. in comparative literature from Stanford University, and holds five honorary degrees.
+An elected member of the American Philosophical Society and Committee of 100, she is a fellow of the American Academy of Arts and Sciences and has served on its board since 2013.
+In addition, she is a member of the Board of Directors of the Teagle Foundation (2003), the Chiang Ching-kuo Foundation for International Scholarly Exchange (2010), and the Robert H.N.
+Ho Family Foundation (2014).
+She is the author or editor of five books and numerous articles on Chinese and comparative literature and the humanities, and in 2020 she joined the Advisory Board of the Hsu-Tang Library of Classical Chinese Literature.

 James T. Laney (1990) is President Emeritus of Emory University, and former U.S. Ambassador to the Republic of Korea.
 Ordained in the United Methodist Church, Dr. Laney holds B.A., M.Div., Ph.D, and D.H.L. (hon.) degrees from Yale.
 In the late 1940s, he served in military counter-intelligence in Korea, returning in the late 1950s as a Methodist missionary educator.
 He was dean of Emory University’s Candler School of Theology and taught at Vanderbilt University’s Divinity School and Harvard.
 Dr. Laney is a trustee of the Carter Center, a former Chairman of the United Board for Christian Higher Education in Asia, and co-chairs the Council on Foreign Relations Taskforce on Korea.
 He was a member of the Executive Committee of the University Council of Yale.